rayxsi/rayxsi/README.md

 By using Rayxsi you can build robust web application in faster and professional way.

+**How To Use**

+Run -> composer create-project rayxsi/rayxsi directory-name(your project directory)
+Next -> Go to the project directory(that you gived earlier) from terminal and run -> npm install Next -> Create .env file and copy the context of .env.exmaple file into .env file Next -> Go to the public folder from terminal and start the server by running -> php -S localhost:5050 Next -> Go to the browser and search localhost:5050

+Voila!

 **Learning Rayxsi**

 Rayxsi is less self documented.
 That's why I've decided to build a documentation website on that.
 It will be comming soon.